Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 `features = df.drop(['Cost Code','Cost Code Encoded'], axis=1)
 `

-Now I split the data into the the training and test sets using sklearns train test split.
+Now I split the data into the training and test sets using sklearn's train test split.
 80% of the data will be in the training set, and 20% will be in the testing set.
 The stratify parameter will ensure that the same ratio of cost codes will be included in each set.
 `
 #Use sklearn train test split to split the data into training and testing sets.`
 `#Testing set is 20% of total dataset size.`